Axway/amplify-central/content/en/docs/manage_marketplace/consumer_experience/application_management.md

 * The subscription and plan names
 * For each subscription/plan, all resources that are accessible with the subscription
-* For each resource, all credentials requested by the consumers with their statuses (Pending / Active / Inactive - see the details [here](/docs/manage_marketplace/consumer_experience/credential_management#credential-life-cycle)) and its expiration date if any
+* For each resource, all credentials requested by the consumers with their statuses (Pending / Active / Inactive - see [Credential lifecycle](/docs/manage_marketplace/consumer_experience/credential_management#credential-lifecycle)) and its expiration, date if any

-    * Click the resource name to open the resource details screen (Methods / Credentials / Access Requests).
+    * Click the resource name to view the resource details (Methods / Credentials / Access Requests)
     * Click **Create Credential** to request new credentials.
-Once the credential is provision on the data plane, you will be able to see it using the **eye** icon. **Important**: For security, the value of a credential can be viewed only once inside the Marketplace, but it will remain on the data plane.
+Once the credential is provisioned on the data plane, click the **eye** icon to view it. **Important**: For security, the value of a credential can be viewed only once inside the Marketplace, but it will remain on the data plane.
 Be sure to store it in a secure place to use every time you call a product resource.
 If the credential value is lost, you can request a new one.
-    * The ellipsis menu on each credentials allows to:
+    * Click the credential ellipsis menu to:

-        * **View** the credential details.
-From the details screen, you can **Renew credentials** (if the feature available on the Gateway), **Delete** credential, **Suspend** credential (i.e. temporary inactivate the credential) or **Enable credential** (i.e. reactivate a suspended credential)
+        * **View** the details of a credential.
+From the details screen, you can **Renew credentials** (if the feature is available on the gateway), **Delete** credentials, **Suspend** credentials (temporarily inactivate the credential) and **Enable** credentials (reactivate a suspended credential).
-        * **Renew** a credential (if the feature available on the Gateway) - this will create an new credential
+        * **Renew** a credential (if the feature available on the Gateway).
+This will create an new credential.
-        * **Delete** a credentials
+        * **Delete** a credential

-From this page, you can also initiate a new subscription using the **Add subscription** button.
+{{< alert title="Note" color="primary" >}}You can also initiate a new subscription from the application details.
+Click **Add subscription**.{{< /alert >}}

 ## Edit an application

-You have to be part of the owning team to be able to edit an application.
+You must be a member of the owning team to edit an application.

 1. Navigate to the *Marketplace*.
 2. Select **Applications** and find the application you want to edit.
-3. From application ellipsis menu, click **Edit** to open the application details.
+3. Click the ellipsis menu and select **Edit** to open the application details.
-4. Update the application name, description or icon as required.
+4. Update the application name, description or icon.
 5. Click **Save** to confirm your changes or **Cancel** to undo the changes.

 ## Archive an application

-You have to be part of the owning team to be able to archive an application.
+You must be a member of the owning team to archive an application.

-In case an application is no more needed but you still want to see the corresponding metrics in the Consumer Insights screen, you can archive the application.
+Archive an application if it is no longer needed but you still want to see the corresponding metrics in Consumer Insights.
 This action cannot be undone.

 {{< alert title="Warning" color="warning" >}}Archiving an application will remove all related access and credentials.
-An archived application cannot be used anymore to consume APIs.{{< /alert >}}
+An archived application cannot be used to consume APIs.{{< /alert >}}

 1. Navigate to the *Marketplace*.
 2. Select **Applications** and find the application you need to be archive.
-3. From the Application ellipsis menu, click the **Archive** to trigger the application archival.
+3. Click the ellipsis menu and select **Archive** to trigger application archival.
 A confirmation popup is displayed to confirm the choice.
 4. Click **Archive** to confirm or **Cancel** to abort the action.

 ## Delete an application

-You have to be part of the owning team to be able to delete an application.
+You must be a member of the owning team to delete an application.

-Application must be in Archived state to be deleted.
+An application must be in Archived state to be deleted.
 This action cannot be undone.

-{{< alert title="Warning" color="warning" >}}Deleting an application will prevent to access related Consumer Insights metrics.{{< /alert >}}
+{{< alert title="Warning" color="warning" >}}Deleting an application will remove access to related Consumer Insights metrics.{{< /alert >}}

 1. Navigate to the *Marketplace*.
-2. Select **Applications** and find the application you need to delete.
+2. Select **Applications** and find the application you want to delete.
-3. From the Application ellipsis menu, click the **Delete** to trigger the application deletion.
+3. Click the ellipsis menu and select **Delete** to trigger application deletion.
 A confirmation popup is displayed to confirm the choice.
 4. Click **Delete** to confirm or **Cancel** to abort the action.